 2. A Different Flavor Profile

 Baking soda helps neutralize the acidity in recipes.
 Without it, the acidic ingredients in your banana bread—like overripe bananas or buttermilk—will dominate the flavor.
 This can make the bread taste tangier or slightly sour compared to the well-balanced sweetness you expect from banana bread.
+If you’re asking yourself, what can I use if I don’t have baking soda for banana bread?, the good news is that there are substitutes like baking powder that can help maintain flavor balance.

 3. A Lack of the Airy Texture